utubun/courses/moba/Intro2LinuxCLI01.md

 ---

-# Couple of words on project structure
+# Note about the project structure

 ```
 sandbox